steven-ros/WADI/docs/source/about.rst

 ========

 SUTRA is developed by KWR Water Research Institute.
-The code is based on the equations given in chapter 6.7 of BTO 2012.015 "Gezondheidsrisico's van fecale verontreiniging" [in Dutch].
+The code is based on the equations given in chapter 6.7 of BTO 2012.015 "Gezondheidsrisico's van fecale verontreiniging" [in Dutch], pp 71-74.

 ..
   #AH @MartinK - some kind of link to TRANSATOMIC KWR report? e.g. https://library.kwrwater.nl/publication/59205490/